1.1 What do you think? What do they think?

 Here is a handout What do they think

 This case study is a fictional compilation of ideas based around image and text associated with Laos and the surrounding areas.
 It is not a true case study although it is based on real situations and culture that are found along the Mekong River.
 There is a conflict between the need to develop sustainably, provide electricity and opportunities for the people in the area, but with limited opportunities.
 It was inspired by the May 2015 P2 Exam.
+You might now have a similar case study experience in Paper 1 which contains a resource booklet.

-A hydo-electric power plant associated with a large dam across the Mekong River in Laos is proposed.
 The dam will flood a large area upstream and control the flow of water downstream.
 The dam will supply clean safe drinking water and cheap electricity for local communities while providing large amounts of electricity for development in other areas of the country.
 There are many other benefits and drawbacks to this project.

 In groups discuss how an Ecocentric, Anthropocentric and Technocentric EVS would think about this project.
 Complete a table comparing the the three EVSs using key words from the descriptions of these EVSs.